In reality, symptoms of “depression” are not independent; and some are more important than others

 Another initiative is that of the PRISM group which aims to identify potential causes of individual symptoms, such as social withdrawal, across AD, schizophrenia and depression.6 This would again be with the aim of identifying a shared underlying neurobiology.

-A further potential example of biotyping arises if it can be established that inflammatory processes – a focus of this edition of the Magazine – are a major factor in the development of mental disorders in at least a proportion of patients with different traditional diagnoses.
+A further potential example of biotyping arises if it can be established that inflammatory processes are a major factor in the development of mental disorders in at least a proportion of patients with different traditional diagnoses.
 The same would be true if oxidative stress proves to be a contributory factor across indications.
 In both instances, a common etiology would have clear implications for a common approach to treatment.

 Thinking of cultural context, it may be that much of the marked difference in psychosis between northern and southern Europe, and between urban and rural areas, is due to the consumption of cannabis with a high TCH content.
 If this hypothesis proves correct, then the subtype of patients with cannabis-induced psychosis is again a distinct and potentially relatively homogeneous clinical entity.